 Lower Eyelid Surgery

 When the skin loses its elasticity or has collected fat, the under-eye area can appear dark and puffy.
 Lower blepharoplasty reduces the prominence of under-eye bags and improves the overall appearance.

 During surgery, an incision is made just below the lash line of the lower lids (transcutaneous) or on the inside of the lower lids (transconjunctival), and excess fat is removed.
 With the transcutaneous approach, excess skin and muscle are also removed as needed.

 Take a look at the Instagram post below to see how beautifully eyelid surgery complements a facelift:

-Droopy eyelids are not just an aesthetic issue; sometimes they can affect your peripheral or side vision.
-If this is the case, the blepharoplasty procedure provides a solution since the surgery can eliminate, or at least reduce, vision issues.
+Droopy eyelids aren’t just an aesthetic issue—they can affect your vision.
+When this is the case, blepharoplasty can improve vision problems.

-Preparation is crucial before any surgery or procedure.
-At Youthful Reflections, we take time to make sure that you are informed and that we have answered any questions or concerns you have, including any potential risks of the procedure.
-You will receive preoperative and postoperative directions, which you should follow carefully.
-These detailed instructions will help you ensure that everything goes smoothly before and after the procedure in order to achieve the best results!
+It’s important to have realistic expectations for your surgery.
+At Youthful Reflections, we make sure you’re informed and that your questions and concerns have been addressed.
+You’ll receive preoperative and postoperative directions, which you should follow carefully.
+These detailed instructions will help ensure that everything goes smoothly before and after the procedure to achieve the best results.

 What Can I Expect After Eyelid Surgery?

-Be sure that you have someone who will drive you home after eyelid surgery.
+Be sure that you have someone to drive you home after your surgery.

-It is possible to experience watery eyes, blurry vision, and even light sensitivity after the procedure.
+You may experience watery eyes, blurry vision, and light sensitivity after the procedure.
 WebMD offers more information about the potential side effects of eyelid surgery.